vrugtehagel/yozo.ooo/src/docs/components/meta/attribute/index.md

 </template>
 ```

-Now, writing just `html`<user-info>`` prints "You are healthy!" whereas writing something like `html`<user-info sick>``, or `html`<user-info sick="yes">``, or any other value (even `attr`sick="false"``!) will print "You are sick :(".
+Now, writing just `<user-info>`{html} prints "You are healthy!" whereas writing something like `<user-info sick>`{html}, or `<user-info sick="yes">`{html}, or any other value (even `sick="false"`{attr}!) will print "You are sick :(".
 Note that assigning non-boolean values to the property, either inside the component logic or outside of the component, is okay; the value is converted to a boolean automatically.

 ### Typeless attributes

 While it is usually a good idea to create a property for each attribute, this is not always desired and therefore doesn't happen by default.
-Without the `attr`type`` attribute, the attribute exists on the component and is added to `js`$.$attributes``, which allows for change listeners and effects.
+Without the `type`{attr} attribute, the attribute exists on the component and is added to `$.$attributes`{js}, which allows for change listeners and effects.
 For example, this could be useful in a case where a more complex property type is needed; we can then define an attribute, and manually define and link a property to this attribute using [`<meta property>`](/docs/components/meta/property/) together with [`live.link()`](/docs/live/link/).

 ```yz
 <title>user-info</title>